 Homemade Almond Milk

 DIY almond milk for all the goodness you want, without anything you don’t.
 I like having some ready-made options from the store, but I also love making my own.
 Liquid nutrition is a great way to get in nutrients easily, and using this almond milk as the base for your smoothie, soup, sauce etc. will give you a delicious start.
-Want more better liquid nutrition ideas or to learn what better liquid nutrition is?
-Get the Better Liquid Nutrition Guide now!
+Are you a practitioner?
+Check out our all-in-one system to grow your business.

 - 1 cup raw almonds soaked overnight in cool water (or 1-2 hours in very hot water)